fuse-fonts/plugin/README.md

 ## Building

 1.  `npm install`
-2. Download [zxp utility](https://github.com/Adobe-CEP/Getting-Started-guides/tree/master/Package%20Distribute%20Install#download-the-signing-and-packaging-tool-zxpsigncmd) into your cloned repository.
-Place in root directory.
+  Adds all dependencies and downloads the ZXPSignCmd for your platform
+2.  `npm run self-sign`
+  Creates a `certificate.p12` to sign the packaged `.zxp`
-3. `npm run build`
+3.  `npm run package`
+  Builds and signs zxp, and places into `/dist`

 ## Installer
 1. https://github.com/fuse-fonts/installer